isidharthrai/JAVA/README.md

 # JAVA
-The codes are tasks provided to us by our trainee.
+The codes are tasks provided to us by our Trainee.